How I Winter

 • Listen to relaxing music

-• Spend more time thinking & staring into space
+• Spend extra time thinking & staring into space

-• Dim the lights (I like my Philips Hue White Ambience bulbs)
+• Dim the lights in the evening (I like my Philips Hue White Ambience bulbs)

 • Surround yourself with plenty of pillows & soft things